This is an accordion element with a series of buttons that open and close related content panels.

 Tips for Succeeding at an Intensive Language Program

-Go to Office Hours – Your instructors are available to talk you through concepts from class and are an excellent resource for finding ways to review and practice in your own time.
+Go to Office Hours – Communicate with your instructor if you need help.
+Your instructors are available to talk you through concepts from class and are an excellent resource for finding ways to review and practice in your own time.
 Office hours ensure you have control of new grammar or structures before independent study time.

-Share What Works – Connect with your classmates to practice your target language and share your strategy for advancing.
+Share What Works – Talk with your classmates.
+You’re all in this together!
+Connect to practice your target language and share your strategy for advancing.
 Connecting with your peers will help develop your language abilities and build a community to support you now and in your future academic and career ventures.

-Do the work – SASLI is a lot of work, but you’re only accountable to yourself.
-Take a moment every few days to reflect on the time and effort you are investing.
+Reflect – SASLI is a lot of work, but you’re only accountable to yourself.
+Every few days, reflect on the time and effort you are investing.
+Don’t worry about making mistakes– they’re part of the learning process!
 If you are struggling, do not hesitate to reach out to your peers, instructors, or SASLI staff.
 We know this is an intense program, and we will do what we can to support you.

-MyUW is the home of most everything you will need to access for your course while at SASLI, including:
+MyUW at https://my.wisc.edu/ is where you’ll find almost everything you will need to access during your time at SASLI, including:

 OPI Familiarization Resources